pragyansharma24/Chicago-Speed-Camera-Violations-Visualizations/README.md

 <p>
 Link for Tableau: https://public.tableau.com/profile/pragyan.sharma#!/vizhome/SppedCameraViolations_CityofChicago_Report/Dashboard

-With the visual in Figure 3, we want to send a message to Mayor Rahm Emanuel that action should be taken to correct this illegal ticket distribution during summer months.
-This will also help in decreasing the burden on ticket processing centers and on the courts hearing these appeals.
+With the visual in Figure 4, we want to send a message to Mayor Rahm Emanuel that action should be taken to correct this illegal ticket distribution during summer months.
+This will also help in decreasing the burden on ticket processing centers and on the courts hearing the ticket appeals.
 Drivers in School Zones are also confused whether the cameras are operating or not and as a results average number of tickets in the month of July in School Zones are significantly high.
 People tend to assume that school cameras are not operating when schools are off.

 **Basis for Chart Selection**
-* The color in the is changed to Blue to keep it consistant with the violations.
+* The color in the final-version chart is changed from Brown to Blue.
+This is done to make color scheme consistent for all visuals.
+Blue color is used everywhere for total number of violations in final-version visuals.
-* Why dual axis chart - I wanted to represent/ find out the reson why August and July  have low sum of violaions but high average violations.
+* Dual-axis chart is preferred here.
+It makes it easy to compare Total violations and Operational Camera Days.
 This graph clearly indicated that in school the camera are not operational.
 One axis shows how many cameras are operational while other shows the total number of violations.
 * Stacked paralley for direct comparison
 * Colors for park and schol are same because no extra information was being added.
 Clutter due to extra legend.
 * Why both park and school are present - wanted to show the comparision between the